 Following on from our video on the subject of ageing and style, we were asked by a reader to discuss the topic of ‘age and staying classy’ particularly when stores offer so many clothes that are more appropriate for a youth market.

-Jill Chivers of Shop Your Wardrobe and I discuss how sophistication is more relevant and achievable for the more mature person.
+Jill Chivers of 16 Style Types and I discuss how sophistication is more relevant and achievable for the more mature person.

 How to Have a More Sophisticated Style